Thursday, December 21, 2006

 Sunday, June 04, 2006

-Which brings me to today’s topic: Shopping for a new toaster.
+Today’s topic: Shopping for a new toaster.
 You know how it is, appliances start to die, they don’t work as well, the handle flies off every time it pops up when the toast is done.
 O.K., maybe that last one hasn’t happened to you, but it’s been going on in my kitchen for a few months.

 After the first time it happened, I jammed the plastic part onto the metal lever and that seemed to work for a while (sort of like taping things together), but the flying plastic aerobatic act started again this past week.
 It’s not the most appealing thing to face in the early morning.
 Dealing with random, unexpected, airborne objects at 6:30 a.m., when I’m trying to fix my breakfast, sort of puts a taint on the whole day.